 - Computer: Dell XPS 13 Laptop (9370) running Ubuntu.
 This isn’t the perfect machine, but it’s very close.
-Its 512 GB SSD size is a little too small, and the webcam is below the screen providing incredibly unflattering upwards angles if used, but otherwise the machine is rock solid.
+Its 512 GB SSD size is a little too small, the screen minimum brightness is a little too bright, and the webcam is below the screen providing incredibly unflattering upwards angles if used, but otherwise the machine is rock solid.
 I use the XPS 13 for all my coding outside my full-time employment and for general day-to-day use.

-- Computer: My main gaming PC and also the PC I use for socialising is an older Ryzen 5 3600X / RTX 2070 Super build 1.
+- Computer: My main day-to-day Windows PC is an older Ryzen 5 3600X / RTX 2070 Super build 1.
 This is hooked up to three screens: two older ASUS VC239H screens (1080p) and an ASUS VG27AQ (1440p / 165hz) which I use as my primary display.
 The secondary screens are mainly for having a browser or chat open whilst playing games or on a video call, or for having a lot of information open whilst playing Dungeons and Dragons.
 These are all mounted on monitor arms.

 - Keyboard: TADA 68 2 with Gateron Silent Browns.